lgdlazyhammer/bluetooth_server/README.md

 # two mobile device can connected with eachother and transfer data
 # before use the plugin, device must be paired with eachother and bluetooth must be set open

-# initialize service, which is necessary before useing plugin
+# initialize service, which is necessary before using plugin
 mobile.bluetoothServer.init(function(data){
 			},function(error){
 			});